 Filing a Lawsuit Versus an Insurance Claim

-You actually might not need to file a lawsuit at all in order to get compensation for your truck accident damages.
+You actually might not need to file a lawsuit at all to get compensation for your truck accident damages.
 After the accident, you can file a personal injury claim with the at-fault party’s insurance company to seek a settlement.

 Either Way, You Have Two Years